JoelKronander/TensorFlask/README.md

     * probability - The inferred probability of the predicted class [0-1] (Softmax score)

 ## Installing requirements
-The API is built using python3 and the requirements can be installed by
+The API uses python3 and the requirements can be installed by

 ```bash
     $pip3 install -r requirements.txt